justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 # Adaptive Syntax Highlighting
 Hugo has built in support for [syntax highlighting using Chroma](https://gohugo.io/content-management/syntax-highlighting/), but the default configuration doesn't allow for dynamically setting light/dark syntax highlighting.
 Fortunately there's an easy workaround with a few configs!

-By default, your `config.toml` may look something like this, which tells the renderer to use the `monokai` style everywhere:
+By default, your `config.yaml` may look something like this, which tells the renderer to use the `monokai` style everywhere:

 ```yaml
 markup: